JustR0b0t/Arduino-Stream-Deck/README.md

 # Arduino-Stream-Deck
 This is an experimental School Project, inspired by an Elgato Stream Deck.

 Its probably poorly written, so dont expect beautiful code.
-Im not a programmer.
+Im not a programmer and I never had something to do with Arduino before.
-The comments are in german
+The comments are written in german.

 Its using 6 Buttons on the Arduino to send inputs to the computer disquised as a Keyboard.
 For additional functionality it used AutoHotKey.